How do I know if I need to register my event with the Office of Risk Management and Compliance?

 • If the required training is not completed before the event, you will not be able to host the event on campus.

-• When a person is directly responsible for a child
+• When a person is directly responsible for children

 • When a person has authority over children